raspberrypilearning/serene-scene/en/step_4.md

 --- task ---

-Just as before, you can use this variable to change the appearance of the stage's backdrop.
+Just as before, you can use this variable to change the appearance of the Stage's backdrop.

 Use the `set color effect`{:class="block3looks"} block, but use the drop down menu to change `color`{:class="block3looks"} to `brightness`{:class="block3looks"}.